Last updated: ET

 Still valid: ET

-Latest updates: The Security tab was updated - attack in Nice.
+Latest updates: The Security tab was updated - terrorism.

 France - Exercise a high degree of caution

 There is no nationwide advisory in effect for France.
 However, you should exercise a high degree of caution due to the current elevated threat of terrorism.